daveharrisuk/ServoTester2/README.md

 A toggle switch inhibits the direction change (run or pause).
  While in pause, the servo will track any pot movements.

-LEDs indicate servo current...
+3 LEDs indicate servo current... (currents are average NOT peak)
-- Less than 500mA then Yellow light.
+- Less than 250mA then Yellow light.
-- Between 20mA and 500mA then Yellow and Green light.
+- Between 25mA and 250mA then Yellow and Green light.
-- Greater than 500mA then Red light.
+- Greater than 250mA then Red light.
 - Low VDD (<4.70v) will blink off Yellow at 500ms rate (operation suspended for 2sec).

+Revision A - required a 3D printed panel.
+Rsense was 0R5.
+Revision B1 - the PCB is the panel.
+ Rsense reduced to 0R2.
+Con: reduced minimum detection current.
+Pro: lower Voltage loss on servo.